InboxSDK/InboxSDK/README.md

 promise that resolves to this object.
 This object is the object given to the extension.

-The PlatformImplementation object instantiates either a GmailDriver or InboxDriver object and uses it to do its DOM manipulations.
-The Driver object is not directly exposed to the application.
+The PlatformImplementation object instantiates a GmailDriver object and uses it to do its DOM manipulations.
+The GmailDriver object is not directly exposed to the application.
 This pattern is used often.
 For example, each Driver object has a getComposeViewDriverStream() method which returns a Kefir stream of objects following the ComposeViewDriver interface.